cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 `curl --head` (similar to `curl -i`) is using the `HEAD` HTTP verb.

-In order to extract this information in javascript, the [parse-content-range-header](https://github.com/academia-de-codigo/parse-content-range-header/blob/master/index.js) script can perhaps be used.
+In order to extract this information in JavaScript, the [parse-content-range-header](https://github.com/academia-de-codigo/parse-content-range-header/blob/master/index.js) script can perhaps be used.

 #### GET